onapply/developer-tests/html5-file/README.md

 Let's get started!

 ##Task 1: allow form to submit files
-It is currently not possible to submit files
+It is currently not possible to submit files.
+Add the code to allow the form to submit files.

 ##Task 2: allow multiple files
 It is currently not possible to upload more than one file on the "references" and "portfolio" file inputs.